 Internal transfers are current NYU students who want to transfer from one NYU school or college to another.
 If this applies to you, here’s what you need to know:

-If you want to change programs within the same school/college, contact your school/college advising office.
+If you want to change programs within the same school, college, or campus, you should contact your current school, college, or campus advising office.

 Log into NYU Albert.
 Go to "Other Resources," click the "Application Center" link and follow the instructions for the internal transfer application.